 Prior to this, Nishat’s experiences revolve heavily around Neuro-Cognitive Rehabilitation for individuals suffering with traumatic or acquired brain injuries within the Royal London Hospital.
 She has also worked greatly in the community helping clients with severe and enduring mental health difficulties to integrate back into the community and live a well and meaningful life.

-Nishat Ahmed is a Bachelor of Science achieving an Upper Second Class Honours Degree in Psychology at City University London.
+Nishat Ahmed is a Bachelor of Science achieved a degree in Psychology at City University London.
 She then went onto complete Post-Graduate studies in Counselling Psychology, Low Intensity CBT and High Intensity CBT from UCL London, Royal Holloway University of London and City University London.